Boo Williams: Kansas City Brigade

+NFL career statistics

 Life after football

 Williams struggled with a multitude of depression, anger, and anxiety issues after retiring from football, the cause of which he attributes to head trauma sustained during his NFL career.
 After nearly taking his own life in 2011, Williams spent four months at the Crosby Center in San Diego for diagnosis and treatment of the problems he was suffering from.
 Williams later worked with the Crosby Center to help other NFL players dealing with similar issues post-retirement.

 Williams uses cannabis to treat the chronic pain and neurological problems that have resulted from his football career.
 As a member of the Gridiron Cannabis Coalition he has been active in speaking about his experience using cannabis as medicine and advocating for the NFL to change its policy.

 Williams founded the Boo Williams Athletic Academy, an after-school program providing academic and athletic activities for children to engage in.
 He has also worked as a bounty hunter and appeared in two episodes of the reality TV show Dog and Beth: On the Hunt.